distributev/setup-provision-envs/00-setup-dev-local-win-native/10-php-wordpress-roots-sagetheme-somemanualwork/30-sage/readMe.txt

 pre-requisites (only for Windows)

-in "Run as admin" PowerShell execute the command
+start "Run as admin" PowerShell and execute the command

 npm install -g windows-build-tools (this will take 30 minutes)